Cornell-PoBE/A3/README.md

 With `gunicorn` rudimentarily configured, we’ll want to set up a script so that we can run our server automatically when our server restarts or just kick the process if it’s stuck.
 How we’ll do that is with an [upstart](http://upstart.ubuntu.com/) script.
 This script will handle starting and stopping tasks.

-With an upstart scrupt we should be able to run `sudo service nginx restart` to start the task, go in your browser, and then view the service at `http://192.168.33.10`, as before.
+With an upstart script we should be able to run `sudo service nginx restart` to start the task, go in your browser, and then view the service at `http://192.168.33.10`, as before.
 The big difference is now we have something that will run it for us, so we don’t need to SSH to run our server.

 As such we will create an a3-upstart script: